JPRibeiroXx/BPMAnalysis/README.md

 # BPM Analysis and Filtering Script

-This repository contains a Python script for analyzing peaks in cardiac beating data using filtering techniques.
+This repository contains a Python script for analyzing peaks in cardiac beating data (extracted from Fiji) using filtering techniques.
 The script detects peaks in a time-series signal—representing cardiomyocyte contractions—by leveraging functions from the `scipy` library.
 It then applies noise reduction using the Savitzky–Golay filter to smooth the data, enhancing the accuracy of peak detection.

 ## Features